tarwn/lessthandot-hugo/blogs/content/posts/2010-12-30-red-gate-sql-monitor.md

 A note on adding servers that I think could be added to the process: the monitor does not seem to check for the actual existence of the instance before adding it to the monitored servers listing.
 I would like to see an option to install the instance if it is not readily pinged.
 The primary reason for this would be typos and misspelling the instance name.
 If you make the mistake, you will need to go through removing the instance to fix it.

 For example: I added an instance to the Monitor that was named, foo.
-This instance does not exist but it went through registering it and entering it into the Monitor’s database for me to later clean up.
+This instance does not exist but it went through registering it and entering it into the Monitor's database for me to later clean up.

 By default the monitor looks for a default instance as well.
 That was a nice feature.
 Makes sure you monitor the instance you installed the DB on (as it appears).
-Only thing was, I didn’t have a default instance so it showed a big red x when one wasn’t needed.
+Only thing was, I didn't have a default instance so it showed a big red x when one wasn't needed.

 One instance (a SQL Express instance) failed to register.
 Error: Bad Data.